 3. Postorder Binary Tree Traversal

-The left subtree and then right subtree will be traversed first.
+The left subtree and then the right subtree will be traversed first.
 After that, the root node will be visited.

-Algorithm Postorder(tree) call postorder(left subtree) // recursion call call postorder(right subtree) // recursion call Visit root node of the tree
+Algorithm Postorder(tree) call postorder(left subtree) // recursion call call postorder(right subtree) // recursion call Visit the root node of the tree

 Use of postorder traversal: